SALP Chapter 8

 "I'm not going back!"

-A shrill voice burst out before she could stop it.
-Lanthe stepped back, creating distance between them.
+A shrill voice burst out without her meaning it to.
+Lanthe stepped back, creating distance from him.

-Why didn't he understand?
-She finally understood why he was unaffected by the cold wind.
-Because he'd become an even colder person himself.
+Why doesn't he understand?
+She understood why he could endure the cold wind without being bothered.
+Because he'd become a colder person himself.

-"Derek Gebimond has a useful body and capabilities even among the young kings of the allied kingdoms."
+"Derek Gebimonde is a man with a useful body and ability even among the young kings of the Allied Kingdoms."

-Swoosh—as he stood, his long shadow stretched toward the side opposite the window.
+Sliiiide—as he rose, his long shadow stretched toward the opposite side from the window.

-"Did you perhaps not hear me say that bastard killed Aunt Louise?"
+"Did you not hear me say he killed Aunt Louise?"

-Lanthe stepped back another pace.
-Thud—one heel touched the door behind her.
+Lanthe stepped back again.
+Thud—one heel touched the door.

 "You don't like him because he's a murderer?"

-Though his tone was gentle, his expression hardened as he approached.
+Though his tone was gentle, he approached with a rigidly hardened expression.

-Thud, thud—the heavy footsteps made breathing feel suffocating.
+Thud, thud—the heavy footsteps made her breathing feel stifled.

-The boy who used to run to her with a loving smile and light steps whenever he saw her no longer existed in this world.
+The boy who used to run to her with delighted steps and a loving smile whenever he saw her no longer existed in this world.

-She'd lost him that day.
-The kind, warm Raphlish boy had vanished forever, leaving only a cold, arid Penmark man.
+She lost him that day.
+The kind, warm Raphlishian boy had vanished forever, leaving only a cold, dry Penmarkian.

-He grabbed her arm with his strong hand and yanked her toward him.
+He grabbed her arm and pulled her sharply toward him.

-Thump—with a sinking sensation in her heart, she collided with his chest.
+Thump—with a sensation of her heart sinking, she collided with his chest.
 Even as she raised her chin to glare at him, her heart pounded anxiously.

 "How long did you live together?
 A few weeks?
 A few months?"

-He scrutinized her face and the nape of her neck exposed above her collar as if appraising her.
-His gaze was blatant.
+He scrutinized her face and the nape of her neck exposed above her collar as though appraising her.
+An explicit gaze.
 Meanwhile, his other hand stroked the small of her back.
-His touch, handling her as if she were his property, seemed devoid of affection or respect.
+The touch that handled her carelessly as though she were his showed no affection or respect.

-How can you treat me like this?
-Have you forgotten when you'd blush and giggle shyly when I hugged you?
-Was my expectation wrong from the start—that a man with such a changed body could retain the same soul?
+How can you do this to me?
+Don't you even remember when you'd blush shyly and laugh when I hugged you?
+Or was my expectation wrong from the start—that a man with a body so different from back then could still hold the same soul?

-He wrapped her waist restrictively and pulled her close, pressing their bodies together.
-His breath against her ear was incongruously warm.
-The whispering voice briefly carried traces of his childhood self.
+He encircled her waist restrictively and pulled her close, pressing them together.
+The breath touching her ear was incongruously warm.
+The whispering voice carried a hint of his childhood self.

 "...Vigo."

-Though she felt confused and even angry at her changed childhood friend's attitude, Lanthe couldn't push him away as longing rose to her throat.
+Though she felt confused and even angry at her changed childhood friend's attitude, the longing rose to her throat and Lanthe couldn't push him away.

-"I heard the equipment is as big as mine.
+"I heard his equipment is as big as mine.
 Was the technique terrible?"

 "I'm going to Floretta."

-Floretta, the free city governed by its citizens.
-A place without discrimination by origin or status, where anyone could find work they could do, labor, and receive compensation to live.
-Fiarelle had taught her about it in a rather pleased tone, saying it was perceived as an obstacle to promoting the imperial state, like a rival.
+Floretta, the free city ruled by its citizens.
+A place with no discrimination by origin or status, where anyone could find work they could do, labor, and receive payment to live.
+Fiarelle had taught her about it in a rather pleased tone, calling it a stumbling block perceived as an adversary to promoting the imperial state.

 She wanted to go to that land of freedom.
 A world resembling Roas existed somewhere in this cold land.